mozilla/inv-tool/docs/invtool.man.rst

     ip
-        The ``ip`` directive can be used to gather site, vlan, network, range, and dns information about a specific ip address.
+        The ``ip`` directive can be used to gather site, vlan, network, range, and DNS information about a specific ip address.

         ``Example``::